The equivalence of local-realistic and no-signalling theories: Construction of a local-realistic model from a no-signalling model

-For such a definition to make sense, we need to verify that it does not depend on the choice of representative for the equivalence class.
-The following theorem proves that our noumenal projectors are well defined.
+Once again, for such a definition to make sense, we need to verify that it does not depend on the choice of representatives for the equivalence classes.
+The following theorem establishes that this is the case.